webpropopuli/ProgrammerJournal/README.md

 # Full Stack Web Developer Path
-This is a guide to learn full-stack web development.
-It is focused on full-stack JavaScript.
+This is a guide to learn full-stack web development focused on full-stack JavaScript.
 It covers all the way from the fundamentals to React and Node. <br>
-The idea behind this repo is, to have a place to log the learning process in an organized way.  <br><br>
+Swiped the initial format from [some guy named Syk](https://medium.freecodecamp.org/@Syknapse) The idea behind this repo is to have a place to log the learning process in an organized way.  <br><br>
 This can be used as a companion to [FreeCodeCamp](https://www.freecodecamp.org/) curriculum

 ------